tracyli1005/Starbucks-Project/README.md

 The full set of files related to this course are owned by Udacity, so they are not publicly available here.
 However, you can see pieces of the analysis here.

 ## File Descriptions
-There are 1 notebooks available here to showcase work related to the above questions.
+There is 1 notebooks available here to showcase work related to the above questions.
 Markdown cells were used to explain thoughts for certain steps.

 ## Results
 The main findings of the code can be found at the post available here.